eyalcha/wifiscan/README.md

 ---|---|---
 DELAY | Number of seconds between scans | 600 (10 minutes)
 WLAN | Interface to use | wlan0
+SSID | SSID name |
 MQTT_URL | Mqtt broker IP | 192.168.0.100
 MQTT_TOPIC | Mqtt topic | wifi/scan

 ## Home assiatnt sensor

-The application publish the number of discovered networks in the state field, and total number of networks per channel in the channels field (index 0 is not used, channel 1 starts from index 1)
+The application publish the number of discovered networks in the state field, and total number of networks per channel in the channels field.
+The ssid channel will be set with the channle of the specified ssid (0 if not specified).

 ```
-{"state":6,"channels":[0,0,0,0,0,0,0,4,0,0,0,2,0,0]}
+{"state":6,"channels":[0,0,0,0,0,0,4,0,0,0,2,0,0]}
 ```

 The following sensor can be used to track the number of networks in wifi channel 7: